timwarnock/best-practices-and-notes/good-teams.md

 Surprisingly, the following common measures provide no strong correlation whatsover between high-performing teams and low-performing teams.
 These are not negatively correlated (and thus may still be important factors within your organization); but they simply do not correlate to the overall quality and stability of your software.

 + Age of technology (mainframe vs distributed microservices)
++ Size of the organization
 + Whether Ops team or Dev team performs deployments
 + Unit-test coverage
 + Lines of code

+This isn't to say that any of the above is meaningless, far from it, but it's important to understand that these measures will not predict the quality and stability of your software.
+In other words, there are teams ingrating with an ancient mainframe (and no unit-tests) that are outperforming teams with a microservice architecture and 100% unit-test coverage.

 ## Culture Matters